-It is imperative that the pot is only an inch or 2 in diameter bigger then the previous pot.
+It is imperative that the pot is only an inch or 2 in diameter bigger than the previous pot.
 If the pot is too large then it contains more soil and therefore retains more moisture.

 This causes the potting soil to dry out at a much slower rate and leaves the spider plant vulnerable to overwatering and root rot.

-The potting soil may also be too compacted upon repotting if you firm it in around the roots with too much force.
+The potting soil may also be too compacted upon repotting if you firm it around the roots with too much force.

 This can push oxygen out of the soil, reducing the porosity and the rate at which the soil drains.
 All of which can cause the stress that turns the leaves yellow and brown.

 Re-pot the ailing spider plant in a pot that is only an inch or two larger in diameter than its original pot, as this ensures that the potting soil should dry out at a rate the spider plant’s roots are accustomed to, reducing the risk of root rot.

 Add some perlite or horticultural grit to the potting soil (around 80% potting soil to 20% grit by volume of the pot) to improve the drainage and create a more favorable porous soil structure.

 The spider plant is likely to have experienced significant stress if you have to re-pot it twice so just keep caring for the spider plant as usual (wait until the top inch of soil is dry before watering, maintain high humidity and a temperature range of 65°F (18°C) and 75°F (23°C)) and the spider plant should show signs of growth in the Spring and Summer at which point you can prune the brown leaves back to the base of the plant.

 (Read my article, on how to revive a dying spider plant).